This is the eighth section of the Disaster Manual. This section is on consumer protection issues. This resource is meant for volunteer lawyers.

 For further information regarding unfair debt collection practices, please visit the Texas attorney general’s website on the topic at https://www.texasattorneygeneral.gov/consumer-protection/financial-and-insurance-scams/debt-collection-and-relief/your-debt-collection-rights.

 Collections after Judgments in Texas.
 Texas has no wage garnishment other than for child support and taxes.
-The federal government can also garnish wages for defaulted student loans and other federal debts, including federal taxes.
+The federal government can also garnish wages for defaulted student loans and other federal debts, including federal taxes and medical bills from military hospitals.

 In general, Texas is not an easy place for creditors to collect money or assets, especially from consumers.
 For example, a collector, even after judgment, cannot take a consumer’s: